 Thanksgiving Vegetables are simply roasted vegetables using veggies that are best in the fall/winter season.
 Using seasonal veggies gives you the most nutrients while also minding your budget since seasonal veggies are typically less expensive.

-Another thing great about this recipe, despite its serious nutritious value, is that everyone can enjoy thanksgiving roasted veggies — vegetarians, vegans, carnivores, and those with any of the top eight food allergens (peanuts, tree nuts, soy, eggs, wheat, fish, shellfish, and dairy).
+Another thing great about this simple recipe, despite its serious nutritious value, is that everyone can enjoy thanksgiving roasted veggies — vegetarians, vegans, carnivores, and those with any of the top eight food allergens (peanuts, tree nuts, soy, eggs, wheat, fish, shellfish, and dairy).

 Ingredients